dad98253/swagmac/README.md

 The initial section is an echo of the (switch) input file with some diagnostic messages.
 The bottom section is a sorted list (by swich port number) of all of the machines that the switch has recently seen.
 The input file includes the switch's MAC cache.

-The opsi input file is opsiMACs.csv.
+The type 1 input is opsi data.
+The default opsi input file name is opsiMACs.csv.
 It is created using configed: First, show all clients and make sure that "Show OPSI MAC address" is selected in the clients pane.
 Select all of the data in the clients pane and copy it to your clipboard (use <ctrl>Ins).
 Next open your speadsheet program and paste the clipboard data into a blank worksheet.
 Finally, save the data in .csv format.
 If the data is coming form Windows, you'll likely need to convert it to 8 bit ascii. (use dos2uni).
 The final file should look something like the following:

 "andrew.swag.local","student tablet (RCA)",,"2020-03-17 14:45:47","10.0.0.111","0c:9a:42:18:3f:6c"
 "bethlehem.swag.local","student tablet",,"2020-09-02 11:03:52","10.0.0.151","88:12:4e:0f:3d:3c"